 Yet these states could not “print money” nor enjoy the benefits of fiat money except in very short-lived and limited cases.
 Indeed, this period of immense state growth was also a period of “concurrent” and “parallel” currencies during which a wide variety of gold and silver coins — most of them foreign — competed within the borders of a single state.
 Many efforts by regimes to issue questionable, debased money failed because there were so many alternatives.
 But this didn’t stop, say, Louis XIV from hammering together a powerful state.

 So when we ask ourselves the question “Can states survive without fiat currency?” the answer is clearly, “All experience points to yes.”

 Alas… all experience does point to yes.

 The state does not require a monopoly on money to conduct its business, this fellow notes.
 What does it require?

 It merely requires a monopoly on coercive power — the coercive power of taxation in particular.

-Taxation is the bloodstream of the state, the living and vital bloodstream of the state.
+Taxation forms the living and vital bloodstream of the state.
 So long as taxes flow in, the heart is busy… and the blood flows freely.

 One piece of a much larger puzzle… indeed.

-As we argued near the onset: Sound money – in our fallen world of sin and vice – cannot constrain sinful and viceful men hostile to sound government.
+We must conclude: Sound money — in this fallen world of sin and vice — cannot constrain sinful and viceful men determined not to be constrained

-Alas, the ability to constrain sinful and viceful men is the puzzle piece that forever eludes us…
+Alas: The ability to constrain sinful and viceful men is the puzzle piece that has always eluded us…